DrylandEcology/rSFSW2/README.md

       [rSFSW2_tools](https://github.com/DrylandEcology/rSFSW2_tools)
       and add a new test project, if necessary due to new features.

-  * __Run the following five steps locally__
+  * __Run the following steps locally__
     in order to prepare a pull-request or commit that will be reviewed.
     Fix any problem and repeat as necessary.

-    0) Make sure that the anticipated version of `rSOILWAT2` is indeed installed, e.g.,
+    1. Make sure that the anticipated version of `rSOILWAT2` is indeed installed, e.g.,
        ```{r}
        packageVersion("rSOILWAT2")
        ```

-    1) Make sure that the documentation is up-to-date with:
+    1. Make sure that the documentation is up-to-date with:
        ```{r}
        devtools::document()
        ```

-    2) Run and check the code from the examples and vignettes:
+    1. Run and check the code from the examples and vignettes:
        ```{r}
        devtools::run_examples()
        ```

-    3) Run tests as if not on CRAN, in an interactive R session, and with a sequential schedule.
+    1. Run tests as if not on CRAN, in an interactive R session, and with a sequential schedule.
        ```{r}
        # Run in R.app, RStudio, or in an R terminal-session: